thomasmueller/bau-lang/doc/performance.md

 Which makes sense, because it is transpiled to C.
 It is sometimes slower, and sometimes faster, than Java, Go, and Rust.

+### Languages

+ * C: The default C compiler of the environment is used, which is Apple clang version 16.0.0 currently.
+ * Go: Version 1.24.4 darwin/arm64 is use.
+ * Java: OpenJDK version 24.0.2 is used.
+ * Nim: Version 2.2.4 is used.
+ * Python: PyPy is used; CPython is around 50 times slower.
+The version used is PyPy 7.3.19 with GCC Apple LLVM 16.0.0.
+ * Rust: RustC version 1.75.0 is used.
+ * Swift: Apple Swift version 6.0.3 is used.
+ * Vlang: Version 0.4.11 is used.
+Notice that V used the <a href="https://en.wikipedia.org/wiki/Boehm_garbage_collector">Boehm GC library</a>.
+ * Zig: Version 0.15.1.
+Note that Zig is not a memory-safe language, similar to C.

+### Benchmarks

 #### Binary Trees

 This test